 He started carving just for fun.
-As a teenager he sold his first decoy to a sportsman (they were actually used in hunting) and he was off to the races.
-He chopped the bodies by hand from cedar or pine and smoothed them with a drawknife.
-He refused to use power tools because he felt power tools were instruments too blunt for decoy carving.
+Then as a teenager he sold his first decoy to a sportsman (they were actually used in hunting) and he was off to the races.
+He chopped the bodies by hand from cedar or pine and then smoothed them with a drawknife.
+He refused to use power tools because he thought power tools too blunt for decoy carving.
 The photo was taken in 1926 by longtime Boston Herald photographer Leslie Jones.

 The New York Times called Joe Lincoln “a talented Yankee tinkerer and craftsman who could make everything from a camera to a pair of shoes.”